shom-fr/xoa/doc/uses.cf.rst

 .. note:: This module shares common feature with the excellent and long
     awaited `xf_xarray <https://cf-xarray.readthedocs.io/en/latest/>`_
-    package, but started a long time before with the Vacumm package.
+    package and started a long time before with the Vacumm package.
-    Among the main differences are :
+    The most differences differences include:

     - The current module is also designed for data variables, not only coordinates.
-    - It is not only available as accessors, but also as independant objects that can be configured for each type of dataset or in contexts.
+    - It is not only available as accessors, but also as independant objects that can be configured for each type of dataset or in contexts by the user.

 Accessing the current specifications
 ====================================